qor72/veho/readme.md

 - Shouldn't a Pallet also have a Warehouse associated with it so we can verify if a package can be put onto the pallet?
 - Not a fan of passing the "received on" timestamps in the queries.
 Seems like a bug waiting to happen.
 - Known: if Stow fails during the "updates" there's no rollback
+- I wimped out on mocking the db for the tests